fragcolor-xyz/shards-examples/tutorials/primer/manipulate-data.md

 (Color 100 120 255 0)
 ```

-There are a few values (literals) that are used so frequently (by both the programmer as well as the computer) that they have their own names - like `nil`, `true`, `false`, etc. These are called named literals and their names cannot be used to identify any other value.
+### Named literals

-`nil` represents null/nothing/none in Shards.
+`nil` represents null/nothing/none in Shards and is an example of a named literal.
 That means you can use this keyword to indicate a null input or a null result etc. Similarly, the boolean literals - `true`, `false` - represent the truth (`true`) or falsehood (`false`) of an assertion or a conditional check, or an expression evaluation.
 Since these literals are named as well as fixed in value - they are internally handled as constants (i.e., using the `Const` keyword).
-While declaring these named literals, you may choose to drop the `Const` keyword (implicit declaration) or use it (explicit declaration).
-Both methods are equivalent but explicit declaration is recommended.
-We'll dig more into these literals and how to use them in later sections.

-Just like the literal names, data type names are (like `String`/`string`) reserved too.
-They cannot be used to identify anything other than the type of data.
+### String type

-A [`string`] (https://docs.fragcolor.xyz/shards/#string) (or its pascal case alias `String`) data type is essentially anything wrapped in double quotes.
+A [`string`](https://docs.fragcolor.xyz/shards/types/#string) data type is essentially anything wrapped in double quotes.
 This is useful for storing blocks of descriptive text or messages.

+### Number types

 Numbers come in two types - integers and floating-point numbers.
-Use integers when you do not want decimals and floats when higher precision is required. [`int`](https://docs.fragcolor.xyz/shards/#int) and [`float`](https://docs.fragcolor.xyz/shards/#float) are single numbers, while `int2`/`int3`/`int4` and `float2`/`float3`/`float4` are groups of numbers that are processed together (also called vectors).
+Use integers when you do not want decimals and floats when higher precision is required. [`int`](https://docs.fragcolor.xyz/shards/types/#int) and [`float`](https://docs.fragcolor.xyz/shards/types/#float) are single numbers, while `int2`/`int3`/`int4` and `float2`/`float3`/`float4` are groups of numbers that are processed together (also called vectors).

 For example, in a pole-vaulting competition, a competitor's medal tally could be expressed as an `int`, their weight as a `float`, and the highest point they jumped to as a 3-vector `float3` (in `(xyz)` coordinates).
 All numeric data types have pascal case aliases.
 So `Int`/`Int2`,`Int3`/`Int4` and `Float`/`Float2`/`Float3`/`Float4` are valid type names too.

+### Seq type

-A [`Sequence`](https://docs.fragcolor.xyz/shards/#seq) is an ordered list of items that can be accessed by their position or index within the structure (very similar to data type 'array' in other programming languages).
+A [`seq`](https://docs.fragcolor.xyz/shards/#seq) is an ordered list of items that can be accessed by their position or index within the structure (very similar to data type 'array' in other programming languages).
 The values are enclosed in parentheses and are *not* separated by commas.
 The items inside a sequence may be of different/nested types.
 For example, `[[3 4] 24 "down" (Float2 4.0 5.0)]` is a valid sequence.

+### Table type

 A [`Table`](https://docs.fragcolor.xyz/shards/#table) is an unordered collection of values that can be accessed by specific keys which are also part of the table (very similar to the data type 'object' in other programming languages).
 The values in the table can be of different/nested types but the keys must be either prefixed with a `:` (a valid key: `:key2`) enclosed in double quotes (another valid key: `"abc"`).
 Also, tables must always have key/value pairs.
 There cannot be just a key or just a value.
 So, `{key24 "val24"}` is an invalid table (because the key is not named properly) and so is this `{:k1 "abc" :k2 :k3 "def"}` (because here the key `:k2` has no corresponding value).

+### Color type

 A [`color`](https://docs.fragcolor.xyz/shards/#color) is a vector of 4 integers representing the RGBA values (in sequence) for that color.
 Each value can range from 0 to 255 (any value above 255 is subtracted from 256 to bring it back into 0 - 255 range, as many times as needed).
 The R, G, and B values represent the amount of red, green, and blue color components and the A represents the *alpha* channel or how opaque the color shade is (0 is fully transparent, 255 is fully opaque). `color` has a pascal case alias `Color`.

+!!! note
     Similar to named literal declarations, you may choose to use declare certain data types - like `String`, `Int`, and `Float` - with the type keyword (explicit declaration) or without the type keyword (implicit declaration).
 Both methods are equivalent but explicit declaration is recommended.

 ## Variables and constants